Compass Inc. (COMP) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $5.85, which is $3.5 above the current price.
-COMP currently public float of 403.87M and currently shorts hold a 3.63% ratio of that float.
-Today, the average trading volume of COMP was 4.51M shares.
+COMP currently public float of 403.87M and currently shorts hold a 3.53% ratio of that float.
+Today, the average trading volume of COMP was 4.03M shares.

 COMP’s Market Performance

-COMP stocks went down by -18.69% for the week, with a monthly drop of -28.35% and a quarterly performance of -42.12%, while its annual performance rate touched -83.98%.
-The volatility ratio for the week stands at 7.39% while the volatility levels for the past 30 days are set at 7.24% for Compass Inc. The simple moving average for the period of the last 20 days is -19.78% for COMP stocks with a simple moving average of -61.31% for the last 200 days.
+COMP stocks went up by 1.75% for the week, with a monthly drop of -25.08% and a quarterly performance of -35.46%, while its annual performance rate touched -82.10%.
+The volatility ratio for the week stands at 10.26% while the volatility levels for the past 30 days are set at 8.18% for Compass Inc. The simple moving average for the period of the last 20 days is -15.82% for COMP stocks with a simple moving average of -60.59% for the last 200 days.

 Analysts’ Opinion of COMP